 REGENERATIVE AGRICULTURE DESIGN COURSE with Richard Perkins

-For the first time in the UK this course marries together a beautiful and small but productive, successful and regenerative small farm working in a UK context with Richards world-class farm design and business planning workshop that has been attended by thousands of farmers around the globe.
+This course marries together a beautiful and small but productive, successful and regenerative small farm working in a UK context with Richards world-class farm design and business planning workshop that has been attended by thousands of farmers around the globe.
+Last year was a incedibly successful course and we have plans to make this years even better.

 We have adapted this world-renowned program to allow participants to only take 1 working week from their lives.
 Want to learn how to design, install and manage profitable farm scale permaculture systems?
 Join us for this nine intensive days carefully crafted for those ready to learn with an internationally regarded expert and teacher in permaculture and regenerative agricultural design.
 This design course training is a no-nonsense approach to pragmatic and effective systems design.
 Richard farms and design properties for a living from one of the northern and most productive regenerative ag farms on the planet, so if you want to learn how to make it all work for yourself, you've come to the right place.